 Stamford Youngtimers Basketball League (SYTBB) is the largest ALL Girls basketball league in Stamford.
 Nearly all of the Girls High School players on the 2016 State Champion Stamford High, Westhill High and Trinity Catholic High School teams (past and present) have played in the SYTBB league.
 Many of the current players are also coaching in the league.

 Here, you'll be able to get news, information, schedules, rosters, game results, directions and much much more.
 Check back frequently for the latest information about our club.

-The Stamford Youngtimers Basketball League held its annual “Super Sunday” activities at Westhill High School on March 12.
-“Super Sunday” features the House League championship game, a Future Stars Game of third graders moving up to the house league and skills competitions in a celebration of the entire winter season.
+The Stamford Youngtimers Basketball League completed its 2019-20 season with its annual “Super Sunday” activities at Westhill High School.
+Super Sunday is a celebration of the entire winter season and features the House League championship games, the “Sheridan Stars Game” of third graders moving up to the house league, skills competitions and season awards.

 The day started with the annual “Sheridan Stars Game” which showcased the Youngtimers Starters Division and featured the league’s third graders moving up and playing on the 10-foot baskets for the first time.
 Behind eight points from Micaela Andrade, the Navy defeated the Sky, 20-16.
 Julie Tiberio added six points for the Navy and Lucy Cassidy chipped in with four.
 Giana Mazotas led the Sky with eight points.